 More globally, the process of drawing up the Danish NAP has not so far constituted a top priority for actors concerned with employment policy or for the social partners.
-During the early years of the EES, the national labour market authorities and the Multipartite National Employment Board played no role in the NAP.
+During the early years of the EES, the national labour market authorities and Multipartite National Employment Board played no role in the NAP.
 More recently, the NAP has been placed on the agenda of the National Labour Market Board, which perhaps represents a step towards greater account being given to the EES.
 Parliament's role is also limited, although that could now well be a thing of the past.
 This lack of commitment by the partners to the process stems in particular from the fact that the NAP is considered a government plan, and not a plan of the "nation" or of society as such.

-In Italy, the social partners have been involved in discussions on the NAP since the process was first kicked off at the end of the gos.
-The social partners contributed a joint paper that the country's general tripartite instituforms part of the Plan, for the first time ever.
+In Italy, the social partners have been involved in discussions on the NAP since the process was first kicked off at the end of the 90s.
+The social partforms part of the Plan, for the first time ever.
 The paper outlines their views on the actions they conducted during the reference period, but also lists the subjects on which they keep an independent approach compared with the structural reforms announced by the government.
 The main merit of this joint contribution by the social partners is to make known to other European players the consultation and negotiation actions conducted by the Italian social partners and the state of industrial relations in Italy.
 The government has, none the less, de facto limited the scope of this common contribution by reducing the process to its purely formal dimension.
 The final paper merely lists, in a great surge of optimism, the actions that still have to be implemented.